Are you looking for a used car that you want to buy at a reasonable price, with excellent durability and a great driving experience?

 4. Subaru Legacy 4rd Generation 2003-2009 2.5i

-Good durability for a good price!
+Excellent durability at a reasonable price!

 Subaru Legacy 2003-2009 Video Review:

 5. Skoda Octavia 2004-2012 2.0 TDI